dotintent/react-native-ble-plx/README.md

     * `$(SRCROOT)/../node_modules/react-native-ble-plx/ios/BleClientManager/Carthage/Build/iOS/RxBluetoothKit.framework`
 10) Minimal supported version of iOS is 8.0
 11) If you want to support background mode:
-    * In your application target go to "Capabilities" tab and enable "Uses Bluetooth LE Accessories" in "Background Modes" section.
+    * In your application target go to `Capabilities` tab and enable `Uses Bluetooth LE Accessories` in `Background Modes` section.
     * Pass `restoreStateIdentifier` and `restoreStateFunction` to `BleManager` constructor.

 #### Android